samsk/wp-datatable/readme.txt

 1. Install and activate the plugin as usual from the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.2.3 (2017-07-23) =

+* Update jQuery DataTables to 1.10.15
+* Added Datatables with Button plugin, served if attribute fat=1

 = 0.2.2 (2017-01-18) =